steveparks/journalism-research/README.md

-# Journalism Research

-The content ofn this project is hosted at: https://steveparks.github.io/journalism-research/
+The content of this project is hosted at: https://steveparks.github.io/journalism-research/

 # Journalism research project